top of page

 • 2 min read

 Fluoride is a mineral commonly found in water, soil, and various foods.
-It is well-known for its role in dental health, particularly in preventing cavities.
-However, many parents have questions about the safety of fluoride for their babies.
-This post aims to provide clarity on this important topic.
+Since the mid-2oth century, fluoride has played a role in dental health, particularly in strengthening tooth enamel and preventing cavities.
+Parents commonly have questions regarding the safety of fluoride for their babies.

 Understanding Fluoride